 Handler and owner of Charlie, Rescue 8 years old.
 Hanah rescued Charlie last January 2021, and they both have had a rough journey getting started in their relationship, but have made amazing progress over the past year!

-I am happy to say that Hanah has agreed to host a dog daycare during the days that I am busy, help with training classes, train Charlie with me, and learn as much about dogs as possible!
+We are happy to say that Hanah has agreed to oversee dog boarding during the days that Addi is busy, help with training classes, train Charlie with Green Paws, and learn as much about dogs as possible!

 Hanah is finding most of her training style from Susan Garrett and is VERY positive reinforcement focused!